muratk5n/thirdwave/en/README.md

 ---

 Politician mass media access is monitored by watchdog.
 They have people watching, logging everything..
-Wow
+Wow \#France

 [[-]](https://youtu.be/VEG6g3xOhyY?t=423)